 Top performers make mistakes, commit errors, and get off track just like everyone else.
 The difference is that they get back on track as quickly as possible.
 Missing your habit once has no measurable impact on your long-term progress.
 Rather than trying to be perfect, abandon your all-or-nothing mentality.

-When you slip, bounce back quickly from and get back on track.
+When you slip, bounce back quickly and get back on track.
 You just need to be consistent, not perfect.
 Focus on building the identity of someone who never misses a habit twice.

 Step 4.
 Be patient.
 Stick to a pace you can sustain